subby2006/subbys-personal-filters/README.md

-# wetrack-adguard
+# subby's personal filters

-a set of filters designed to allow tracking whilst still blocking ads for adguard
+my set of filtering rulesets used for different devices of mine (chromebook, phone, etc) and network filtering devices (pi-hole used at school)